 We blew these things up with a specific amount of helium so they would rise at a known rate of assent and tracked them with a device called a theodolite.
 At night we attached a small flashlight size bulb with a water-activated battery and tracked that tiny light up to 10,000 feet.
 We usually cheated and use two lights to make tracking easier.
 Kinda hard to see that tiny light against the bright stars we had in the clear skies of the Mojave Desert where we were taking these PIBAL (Pilot Balloon) obs.

 We took azimuth and elevation readings at one-minute intervals and recorded those to plot them and arrive at pretty accurate wind speed and directions at 1,000 foot intervals.
-We did this at Cuddyback AGGR (Air to Ground Gunnery Range) north of George AFB in the Mojave Desert of southern California.
+We did this at Cuddeback AGGR (Air to Ground Gunnery Range) north of George AFB in the Mojave Desert of southern California.
 The F-4 fighter crews used our winds aloft obs to adjust their approach and aim on the targets.

 Big balloons and helium in the hands of young men who sometimes had too much time on their hands was a combination ripe for mischief.

 One of my favorite ploys was to breathe the helium and call Janis, usually around 0100 when she was sound asleep, and talk like I was Donald Duck.
-The helium affected your vocal chords and changed your voice to sound just like the Walt Disney character.
+The helium affected your vocal cords and changed your voice to sound just like the Walt Disney character.
 I thought this was hilarious.
 Janis never seemed to find much humor in it—can’t understand why.

-Another observer calculated he could inflate three 1,000 gram balloons and jump off the roof of the barracks at Cuddy and float like Mary Poppins with her parasol.
+Another observer calculated he could inflate three 1,000 gram balloons and jump off the roof of the barracks at Cudde and float like Mary Poppins with her parasol.
 I think he miscalculated.
 I figured the three balloons had the lifting capacity of maybe half a pound.